-Osprey Exos 48 Hands on Review
+Osprey Exos 48 Review

 The Osprey Exos 48 is highly recommended for the short-medium trail hike.
 Loaded with 20-30 pounds of supplies, it is comfortable and cool for a day-long hike.
 This backpack is an excellent transition pack for someone who doesn’t want the lightest packs, but the heavier packs are just too much weight to drag around.

 The best feature of this backpack is the comfort.
 The ExoForm™ gel padding in the shoulder straps helps prevent bruising, while the waist belt with the forward-pull closure enables a custom fit, eliminating that constant bump and see-sawing against the base of the spine that grinds on a long hike.

 The AirSpeed™ trampoline mesh insert on the back allows ventilation, a very necessary feature when hiking in the heat.
 When the water inside the hydration sleeve is ice cold, you have your own swamp cooler effect.

 Wearing this pack feels like there is more support for the back.
 The Superlight AirSpeed 6065 aluminum frame doesn’t just support the load of the pack; it also supports the spine.
 After wearing this pack for an eight-hour trek, you don’t have that crooked and stooped back that can happen if you have a shifting load or inadequate back support.